elliotkillick/elliotkillick.com/content/pgp/_index.md

 - For ECC certificates, encryption requires a cv25519 key (as opposed to the ed25519 keys above)
     - I haven't started bruteforcing this yet because VanityGPG doesn't directly support cv25519 (I've made an incomplete one line patch that allow for cv25519 fingerprint calculation but `get_armored_results()` needs work to nicely output a blank PGP master key with the vanity encryption subkey attached.
 Then, its keygrip (a GPG implementation detail referring to the (256-bit ECC) key material) can be moved across keys while faking system time to get the same fingerpint on another key.
 I've already established a working process for the latter.)

 If you're sending me a PGP encrypted message then use the Messages key.
-Note that I prefer [Wire](wire.com) for end-to-end encrypted messages (you will receive a quicker response this way) but if you would rather send a PGP encrypted email or even a PGP encrypted Wire message (only do this if the extra security is absolutely necessary) then go for it.
+Note that I prefer <a href="https://wire.com?ref=elliotonsecurity.com" target="_blank">Wire</a> for end-to-end encrypted messages (you will receive a quicker response this way) but if you would rather send a PGP encrypted email or even a PGP encrypted Wire message (only do this if the extra security is absolutely necessary) then go for it.

-[PGP key download](/elliotkillick.asc) | <a href="https://keys.openpgp.org/search?q=contact@elliotkillick.com" target="_blank">PGP key mirror</a>
+[PGP key download](/elliotkillick.asc) | <a href="https://keys.openpgp.org/search?q=contact@elliotkillick.com&amp;ref=elliotonsecurity.com#abc" target="_blank">PGP key mirror</a>

 These vanity PGP keys were generated through brute-force with the VanityGPG Rust crate.